 FNM at Home (in MTG Arena)

-- Build a 60-card Brawl deck with your Standard and Historic cards, and battle!
+- Not quite Commander at home, but close.
+Build a 60-card Brawl deck with your Standard and Historic cards, then battle others.

 But to fully experience these events, you need to connect online with your local game store.
 Here's how.